Prana Brion II Pants Review

 Features

 The Brion takes a minimalist approach to features.
 In fact, there is nothing extra at all.
-Two front handwarmer pockets (with an inset coin pocket on the right side), two rear pockets, belt loops, and that's about it.
-The front pockets aren't especially deep, and we never felt totally comfortable stashing anything essential like car keys in them while out on trail.
-Having said that, they are totally serviceable throughout the day-today.
+There are two front handwarmer pockets (with an inset coin pocket on the right side), two rear pockets, and belt loops, and that's it.
+The front pockets aren't especially deep, and we never felt totally comfortable stashing anything essential like car keys in them while out on the trail.
+Having said that, they are totally serviceable throughout the day to day.
 The same goes for the rear pockets; they are proportional to the overall slender style of the pants.

 Should you Buy the Prana Brion II?